groupdocs-signature/GroupDocs.Signature-Reference-Tutorials/content/english/java/advanced-options/download-files-amazon-s3-aws-sdk-java-groupdocs-signature/_index.md

 ## Performance Optimization Tips

 Want faster downloads?
-Here's how to optimize:
+Here’s how to optimize:

 ### 1. Use Appropriate Buffer Sizes